pyquil.quil module

 A new Program object with the filtered instructions.

-property frames: Dict[Frame, DefFrame]
+property frames: dict[Frame, DefFrame]

 A mapping from Quil-T frames to their definitions.